Anilpatil40/CustomDialog/README.md

 # CustomDialog

 ## ABOUT
-This is CustomDialogue for beatifull view
+This is CustomDialog for beatifull view

 ## SCREENSHOT